Deni402/Bitcoin-Ticker/README.md

 ## My Goal

-The objective of this tutorial was to learn about using Cupertino and Material Widgets in parallel and providing a different user interface depending on the platform.
+The objective of this project was to learn about using Cupertino and Material Widgets in parallel and providing a different user interface depending on the platform.

 ![Finished App](https://github.com/londonappbrewery/Images/blob/master/bitcoin-flutter-demo.gif)